eightyfour/canny/README.md

   * fix issues in tag attribute - it doesn't remember the initial value correctly
   * add function support for single properties (will be called with the create textElement instance or HTMLElement)
   * add HTMLElement support for properties (you can add complete HTML elements inside a text)
+  * allow to use module without specify the scope (default scope is item)
 * repeat (reduce usage complexity)
   * allow to use module without specify the scope (default scope is item)
   * call repeat.add directly with function pointer to avoid global scope wasting